 About us

-YPAS is a Merseyside based Charity, Established in 1966.
-We serve a population of over 150,000 children and young people.
-We support children and young people aged 5 – 25 years and families to address their mental health and emotional well-being difficulties.
+YPAS is a Merseyside based Charity, established in 1966.
+We serve a population of over 250,000 children and young people age 5 – 25 years and their families to address their mental health and emotional well-being difficulties.

-YPAS is a Youth Information Advice and Counselling Service (YIACS) that provides free, accessible and age-appropriate support to young people with a wide range of issues.
-YIACS are driven by the needs of children and young people.
+YPAS is a Youth Access service that provides a wide range of Information, Advice, and Counselling (YIAC) services.
+YPAS has been providing free, accessible, and age-appropriate services, all of which are solely driven by the needs of children and young people.

-Our services are delivered across Merseyside in venues that include, primary and secondary schools, our three locality community hubs, GP surgeries, and education settings etc.
+Our services are delivered across Merseyside in venues that include, our three locality community hubs, primary and secondary schools, GP surgeries, education settings and broader community settings.

 What does YPAS help with?

-Our therapy service provides a wide range of counselling and psychotherapy interventions designed to help address those issues that impact mental health and emotional wellbeing.
-Common presenting issues include: anxiety, depression, bullying, self-harm, bereavement, sexual abuse, family-related issues, emotional abuse, neglect, bereavement, grief, loss, domestic violence, hearing voices, etc.
+Our therapy service provides a wide range of counseling and psychotherapy interventions designed to help address those issues that impact mental health and emotional wellbeing.
+Common presenting issues include anxiety, depression, bullying, self-harm, sexual abuse, family-related issues, emotional abuse, neglect, bereavement, grief, loss, domestic violence, hearing voices, etc.

-Our wellbeing service provides a wide range of support and low intensity evidence based interventions designed to address the impact of mental health and emotional wellbeing.
-The service also provides open access groups, drop-in activities and information, advice and guidance.
-Common presenting issues include: anger, isolation, confidence, self-esteem, family- related issues, education, housing, benefits, etc. In addition the service provides targeted support to LGBTQ+ young people who are exploring their sexuality and/or gender identity.
+Our wellbeing service provides a wide range of support and low-intensity evidence-based interventions designed to address the impact of mental health and emotional wellbeing.
+The service provides open-access groups, drop-in activities, information, advice, and guidance.
+Common presenting issues include anger, isolation, confidence, self-esteem, family-related issues, education, housing, benefits, etc. In addition, the service provides targeted support to LGBTQ+ young people who are exploring their sexuality and or gender identity.

 Our Mission